abdulhakkeempa/ccd-gdg-leaderboard/README.md

 Provides an easy way for participants to track their progress.
 Encourages competition and collaboration.
 Simplifies key submission for a smooth user experience.

+<strong>Conclusion</strong>
+Please note that API access for this project is currently disabled in the production to prioritize the privacy of the event and its participants.